-Decisive in domestic action, it was in the Champions League where he made most impact.
-An equaliser away to Deportivo La Coruna secured a crucial point in the group stage, before a memorable goal at Camp Nou helped eliminate Barcelona and secured Juve’s place in the semi-finals.
+Decisive in domestic action, it was in the Champions League where he made the most impact.
+An equaliser away to Deportivo La Coruna secured a crucial point in the group stage, before a memorable goal at Camp Nou helped eliminate Barcelona and secured Juve's place in the semi-finals.

 There, Zidane and Real Madrid awaited.
 He scored to put the Bianconeri 3-0 ahead in the second leg and 4-1 on aggregate lead, but while his team-mates backed off to avoid making mistakes, Nedved's competitive nature took over.

 Attempting to win the ball back from Steve McManaman near the halfway line, he committed a foul and was booked, the entire stadium aware that the yellow card meant that he would be suspended for the final.

 Juve vs Real 14th May 2003 - Nedved's finest hour but also his greatest heartache https://t.co/dCl5kAj9pq4/24/2015, 1:12:44 PM